rensoftoss/broadcast-messages/README.md

 ## Introduction

-Welcome to the **broadcast-messages** repository which provides a sample chat server to send messages to connected browser clients.
+Welcome to the **broadcast-messages** repository, which provides a sample chat server to send messages to connected browser clients.

-The application use the following technologies:
+The application uses the following technologies:

 * Java 8
 * Spring Framework (Spring Boot, Spring Integration, Spring Data)